Social Work and Psychology degrees prepare students for entry-level roles in human services or to continue their education with graduate studies.

 There are other things you can do with a degree in psychology.
 These include becoming a life coach, a career adviser, an education consultant, a chaplain, a mediator, or a psychotherapist.

 A psychologist studies and evaluates human behavior as well as mental processes.
 Unlike social workers, psychologists focus on clinical work.
 That is, they help patients with psychological or mental issues they could be having.
 Careers in psychology involve a lot of research on existing theories and new philosophies.
-Some of the most common career opportunities in psychology include:-
+Below are some of the most common career opportunities in psychology.

 - Clinical psychologists – this is the most predominant career in psychology.
 Clinical psychologists can work in an office or private practice.